haiwen/seafile-admin-docs/manual/changelog/drive-client-changelog.md

 ### 2.0.15 (2021/7/20)

-* \[Win] Fix wrong status icon after a folder is moved to antoher library
+* \[Win] Fix wrong status icon after a folder is moved to another library
 * \[Win] Fix one more potential isssue that can cause "cloud operation invalid" error
 * \[Win] Fix pinning a file in device
 * \[Win] Pop-up notifications when a folder is moved to the category folder